-The current curriculum of the visual computing concentration covers (but is not limited to) the following topics:
+The current curriculum of the Master of Visual Computing covers (but is not limited to) the following topics:

 - Fundamentals and advanced knowledge related to computer vision, computer graphics, and image processing.

 - Machine learning, deep learning, and data-driven techniques in visual computing.

 - Geometric, procedural, and physics-based modelling in computer graphics and computer animation.